 While SPCG/8 automatically tracks four out of the nine KPIs as defined in Annex 1 of the SPCG Guidance document, the meeting identified the importance of understanding the progress against the other SPCG KPIs (listed below for information) and there will be a discussion on this at the next SPCG meeting.

-Action 16-02: SPCG leadership to provide information in advance of 17th SPCG meeting next for a wider discussion (ref Annex 1 of the SPCG Guidance document):
+Action 16-02: SPCG leadership to provide information in advance of 17th SPCG meeting next for a wider discussion on the SPCG KPIs (ref Annex 1 of the SPCG Guidance document):

 Number of existing technical areas (across one or more organization) identified as requiring coordination (where no coordination exists). (monitoring)